 I’m particular when it comes to Vera Bradley prints but I’m obsessed with Havana Rose!
 Thanks to my Vera Bradley fam for sending this Vera Tote out just in time for my trip!

 Hi!
 I'm Mariel, a twenty-something working & living in Manhattan.
-I blog about my admiration of style & beauty, my journey to staying fit, and my adventures in the city & abroad! - xo, MM
+I blog about my lifestyle in the city, beauty, and wellness! - xo, MM